K-Sato1995/gatsbyBlog/content/posts/English-vocabulary/index.md

 ---
 title: "English vocabulary"
-description: This is a list of English words I am trying to memorize or familiarize myself with.
 slug: english-vocabulary
 date: 2019-05-19
 language: japanese
 cover: ./cover.png
+generate-card: false
 tags:
   - Language
+description: This is a list of English words I am trying to memorize or familiarize myself with.
 ---
 # Introduction